sumanmukherjee03/practice-and-katas/k8s/CKA/config-map.README.md

 You can create the config map in an imperative or declarative way using a manifest.
 `kubectl create configmap app-config --from-literal=COLOR=blue --from-literal=STAGE=dev`

 OR

-`kubectl create configmap app-config --from-file=app-config.properties` where `app-config.properties` can be as simple as
+`kubectl create configmap app-config --from-file=app-config.properties` where `app-config.properties` can be a simple file containing
 ```
 COLOR=blue
 STAGE=dev